williambeukelman/williambeukelman/README.md

 Lifelong interest in all things science, engineering, and computers.
-I am currently in college studying software development.
+Recently graduated from the College of Western Idaho, looking to expand my programming skillset and put my knowledge into practice in industry.